amithrajravi/harnesscd-example-apps/README.md

-# Exercise for DevRel Role — Multi‑Env Harness CD Pipeline
+# Deploy your microservice application using Continuous Delivery

-This repository is trimmed to only the artifacts required to deploy a microservice (Guestbook UI) to Dev, QA, and Prod Kubernetes environments using a Harness pipeline with a Production approval gate.
+This repository gives a quick overview about deploying a microservice (Guestbook UI) to Dev, QA, and Prod Kubernetes environments using a Harness CD pipeline with a Production approval gate.

 Harness project: `default_project` in your trial account (`https://app.harness.io/ng/account/exqRN-uBSkKCxM4tS2ZLBg/all/orgs/default/projects/default_project/overview`).